robinmonjo/coincoin/apps/token/README.md

 # Token

 Proof-of-concept of a cryptocurrency implemented on top of the [`blockchain` app](../blockchain/README.md).
-The goal is to keep it as simple as possible but complete enough to understand how most of cryptocurrencies such as Bitcoin or Ethereum work.
+The goal is to keep it as simple as possible but complete enough to understand how most cryptocurrencies such as Bitcoin or Ethereum work.

 ## Usage